 Deployer

 op-deployer simplifies the process of deploying the OP Stack.
 It works similarly to Terraform (opens in a new tab).
 Like Terraform, you define a declarative config file called an "intent," then run a command to apply the intent to your chain. op-deployer will compare the state of your chain against the intent, and make whatever changes are necessary for them to match.
+In its current state, it is intended to deploy new standard chains that utilize the Superchain wide contracts.

 Installation

-Clone the Monorepo:
+Clone the monorepo:

 Run the following command to clone the monorepo: